davidfekke/fek.io/src/blog/2021-06-21/how-to-add-tags-to-your-gatsby-blog.md

 ## Render you tags

-Once I had my tags changed to the correct type, I was bale to query them in mu Graph*i*ql query tool.
+Once I had my tags changed to the correct type, I was able to query them in my Graph*i*ql query tool.
 Here is the query I used for listing the posts I had with the tags included.
 You can find it in the `edges.node.frontmatter.tags`.

 ```javascript
 export const blogListQuery = graphql`